By: Shayne Prinsloo

 |---|---|---|

-| Low & clear, spooky fish | 2.3–2.5mm tungsten | Smaller profile; slower drifts; longer leaders often help. (dropper fly) |
+| Low & clear, spooky fish | 2.3–2.5mm tungsten | Smaller profile; slower drifts; longer leaders often help. |

-| Typical runs & seams | 3.0–3.5mm tungsten | Your “most days” starting point. (control fly) |
+| Typical runs & seams | 3.0–3.5mm tungsten | Your most-days starting point. |

-| Deeper lanes / faster tongues | 3.5–4.0mm tungsten | Get down quickly; shorten distance to keep control. (control fly) |
+| Deeper lanes / faster tongues | 3.5–4.0mm tungsten | Get down quickly; shorten distance to keep control. |

-| Too many snags | Drop or raise rod angle | Also try a different drift lane before changing flies. |
+| Too many snags | Drop or raise rod angle | Try a different drift lane before changing flies. |

-Tip: Pair a heavier point fly with a lighter dropper.
+Tip: pair a heavier point fly with a lighter dropper.
 This keeps your rig tracking naturally and improves hook-up rates.

 Reading Vaal Water for Euro Nymphing

 Yellowfish feed where they can hold position and intercept food.
-On the Vaal, that often means edges of fast water, seams, and structure transitions.
+On the Vaal, that often means edges of fast water, seams and structure transitions.

-- Seam lines (fast next to slow)
+- Seam lines

-- Rock tongues and “V” current pushes
+- Rock tongues and V-current pushes

 - Tailouts where food funnels